 Figure 4 shows the annual averages of atmospheric forcing from 1958 to 2018.
-The 2-metre air temperature (Fig. 4a) and specific humidity (Fig. 4b) show natural interannual variability and a tendency to increase over time by about 1.4 K and 0.6 g Kg-1 (linear regression of the time series of annual means), respectively.
-The abrupt change in temperature in 1987/1988, 340 referred to by Brulebois et al (2015), is not so obvious to explain.
+The 2-metre air temperature (Fig. 4a) and

+- 325 specific humidity (Fig. 4b) show natural interannual variability and a tendency to increase over time by about 1.4 K and 0.6 g Kg-1 (linear regression of the time series of annual means), respectively.
+The abrupt change in temperature in 1987/1988, referred to by Brulebois et al (2015), is not so obvious to explain.
 The 10-metre wind speed (Fig. 4c) at the beginning and end of the analysis period is of the same order with an amplitude of 2.8 m s-1, but with a significant decrease of 0.5 m s-1 between 1983 and 1995, followed by a steady increase until 2018.
-The interannual variability is greater for precipitation than for the other variables, but shows no trend on average.
+The interannual variability is greater for precipitation than - 330 for the other variables, but shows no trend on average.
 Incident radiation also shows a remarkable change around 1988 with about +15 W m-2 for direct solar radiation and +5 W m-2 for infrared radiation between the periods before and after 1988.
 At the same time, diffuse solar radiation decreases by 10 W m-2 from 1988 onwards.
 On average, the total amount of solar and infrared energy received by the surface increases by about 10 W m-2.
 This behaviour is consistent with the discussion of Brulebois et al (2015) and the analysis of Boé (2016) and may be caused by several reasons.
-It can be argued that a decrease in aerosols and the increase in greenhouse gases in the atmosphere have significantly increased incident radiation as shown by climate studies (Wild 2012).
-In addition to this physical reason, more technical reasons such as changes over time in the density of assimilated observations or changes in the ECMWF operational system may have affected the ERA-40 reanalysis.
-Although the model used in the reanalysis is a frozen version, the reanalysis system includes input observations whose density varies significantly over time (Uppala et al., 2005).
-In addition, during the production of the ERA-40 reanalysis, the ECMWF operational data assimilation system has evolved considerably and switched to a 4D-var variational method (1997) compared to the 3D-var method previously used.
-As a consequence, the calculation of the error covariances of the observations and the guess were revised in the 4D-var but also 3D-var and impacted directly the ERA-40 reanalysis, The $comparison\ in\ terms\ of\ bias\ and\ root\ mean\ square\ error\ (RMSE)\ at\ the\ four\ weather\ stations\ measuring\ infrared\ radiation\ is$ summarized in Table 2.
-With the exception of the Carpentras station, where the LSAF IR radiation is almost unbiased and the error is the smallest compared to SAFRAN, the scores are better for the high-altitude stations with SAFRAN when the
+It can be argued that a decrease - 335 in aerosols and the increase in greenhouse gases in the atmosphere have significantly increased incident radiation as shown by climate studies (Wild 2012).
+In addition to this physical reason, a more technical reason is the change in the large-scale analysis used as boundary conditions to the ERA-40 reanalysis (Uppala et al., 2005), with a priori small changes in the analysed fields.
+During the production of the ERA-40 reanalysis, the ECMWF operational data assimilation system has evolved considerably and switched to a 4D-var variational method compared to the 3D-var method previously used.
+This - 340 new system has proven to be more accurate and the assimilation of a much larger number of satellite observations has led to a significant improvement in analysis and forecasting, in particular, for the vertical profiles of temperature and relative humidity.
+The comparison in terms of bias and root mean square error (RMSE) at the four weather stations measuring infrared radiation is summarized in Table 2.
+With the exception of the Carpentras station, where the LSAF IR radiation is almost unbiased and the error is the smallest compared to SAFRAN, the scores are better for the high-altitude stations with - 345 SAFRAN when the correction is applied.
+Due to their high altitude, no correction was applied at Argentière or Saint-Sorlin.
+At the Argentière station, the bias and root mean square error are lower with SAFRAN than with LSAF.
+At Saint-Sorlin, the bias is higher with SAFRAN but the RMSE is of the same order of magnitude as LSAF.